-2. The SEBI vide its Order no WTM/AB/IVD/ID19/47675/2021-22 dated 25.11.2021 has debarred to the Company and executive director/KMP (Mr. Subash Agarwal, Mr. Rajesh Agarwal and Mr. S. K. Pattanaik) from accessing the securities market and further prohibited from buying, selling or otherwise dealing in securities, directly or indirectly, or being associated with the securities market in any manner, whatsoever, for a period of one year, from the date of coming into force of this order i.e. 25.11.2021; and Non executive director were restrained for six months.
-The SEBI also levied the penalty to the Company ₹ 25 lacs, to the executive directors ₹ 7.50 lacs each, to S. K. Pattanaik (CFO) ₹ 3 lacs and to non executive directors ₹ 1.50 lacs each.
+- 1. The Resolution plan submitted by Successful Resolution Applicant (SRA) i.e. Ocean Capital Market Limited which was approved by the COC with 76.67% votes has been rejected by Hon'ble NCLT, Cuttack Bench, Cuttack and liquidation has been initiated against the Corporate Debtor vides its order dated 18.04.2023.
+Ms. Payal Agarwal Insolvency Resolution Professional has been appointed as liquidator of the company.
+However the Resolution Applicant has filed an appeal with Hon'ble NCLAT, New Delhi against the order rejecting the Resolution Plan.
+The Hon'ble NCLAT passed an order dated 25th April, 2023, directing for liquidation shall remain stayed and resolution professional shall continue to manage the affairs of the company as a going concern. - The Application has been allowed by the Hon'ble NCLAT, New Delhi vide its order dated 09-08-2023 by setting aside the order rejecting the resolution plan passed by the Hon'ble NCLT, Cuttack bench vide its order dated 18.04.2023 and allowed the Resolution Applicant to prepare an addendum as per the said order. - 2.
+The SEBI vide its Order no WTM/AB/IVD/ID19/47675/2021-22 dated 25.11.2021 has debarred to the Company and executive director/KMP (Mr. Subash Agarwal, Mr. Rajesh Agarwal and Mr. S. K. Pattanaik) from accessing the securities market and further prohibited from buying, selling or otherwise dealing in securities, directly or indirectly, or being associated with the securities market in any manner, whatsoever, for a period of one year, from the date of coming into force of this order i.e. 25.11.2021; and Non executive director were restrained for six months.
+The SEBI also levied the penalty to the Company INR 25 lacs, to the executive directors INR 7.50 lacs each, to S. K. Pattanaik (CFO) INR 3 lacs and to non executive directors INR 1.50 lacs each.

-However the Directors and KMP has applied for appeal to SAT by depositing the equivalent amount of fine with SAT and a stay order was passed by SAT against SEBI order.
-The hearing is going on, no final decision taken by SAT till date.
+However the Directors and KMP has filed an appeal with Hon'ble Securities Appellate Tribunal (SAT) by depositing the equivalent amount of fine and a stay order was passed by Hon'ble SAT against SEBI order.